 What Are The Risks Of Exchange Traded Notes?

-The biggest risks when investing in exchange traded notes are the fact that the debt in unsecured and repayment in the event of bankruptcy comes last.
-By not having any collateral backing up the debt, you as an investor are relying on the bank to do its due diligence and only lend to accredited borrower’s.
+The biggest risks when investing in exchange-traded notes are the fact that the debt is unsecured and repayment in the event of bankruptcy comes last.
+By not having any collateral backing up the debt, you as an investor are relying on the bank to do its due diligence and only lend to accredited borrowers.

 Another risk is not getting any coupon payments.
 With traditional debt, you at least earn some interest for taking the risk of investing in the company debt.
 With ETN’s all you have is the appreciation of the notes from trading the security.